reidstidolph/mist-site-transporter/README.md

 # Mist Site Transporter

-This is used for mass export, import, and cleanup (delete) in Mist orgs.
+This is used for mass export, import, and cleanup (delete) of sites in Mist orgs.

 ## Installation and Setup